Skip to content

 return results

-The field descriptions are not comments — they are part of the tool specification the LLM receives.
+Field descriptions are not comments.
+They are part of the tool specification the LLM receives.
 Unclear descriptions produce unclear calls.
-The best schemas I've written read like short API references: what each field means, what format it expects, what the constraints are, what the default is.
-If you're getting malformed tool calls in production, rewrite the field descriptions before changing the model or the prompt.
+The most useful schemas I have written read like short API references: what each field means, which format it expects, which constraints apply, and what the default is.
+When I see malformed tool calls in production, I rewrite the field descriptions before I change the model or the prompt.

 2. Typed error unions, not exception traces

 When a tool fails, the naive approach is to catch the exception and return the traceback as a string.
-The model reads the traceback, "understands" the error, and tries a different call.
-This works sometimes and fails badly when it doesn't.
+The model reads the traceback, may infer the error, and tries a different call.
+In my experience, this sometimes works.
+It fails when the traceback becomes the recovery interface.

-The failure mode: a Python traceback fed to the model as error context is unstructured, verbose, and uses internal names the model wasn't trained to interpret.
-It inflates the context window on every retry.
-And if the error is transient — rate limit, network timeout — the model doesn't know whether to retry, backoff, or abort.
-It usually retries immediately, producing a cascade.
+A Python traceback is a poor error context for a model.
+It is unstructured, verbose, and full of internal names the model may not interpret correctly.
+It also inflates the context window on every retry.
+If the error is transient, such as a rate limit or network timeout, the model may not know whether to retry, back off, or abort.
+In systems I have observed, that ambiguity can cause immediate retries and cascades.

 # Anti-pattern: exception trace as error recovery context